JustinGOrefice/rcos-status-updates/spring_2019/week_05.md

 <h2>Last Week's Accomplishments</h2>

 <blockquote>
   <p>Last week, I tried to add my fix to github, but I realized that my code is incompatable with what has already been written, so I need to fix it to move on.
+My code was written for html tables, but needs to be updated to work with bootstrap formatting. </p>
 </blockquote>

 <h2>This Week's Plan</h2>